cybertoothca/ember-cli-bootstrap3-tooltip/README.md

 * The boolean options have been renamed to include a question mark; e.g. `animation` is `animation?` and `html` is `html?`.
-* For simplicity sake, the `delay` option has been turned into two
+* For conveneince, the `delay` option has been enhanced to accept two
 arguments: `delayHide` and `delayShow`.
 * `title` is changed to `defaultTitle` because
 `title` is already used for the actual tooltip.